what natalie westling learned on her arizona road trip

-Major model Natalie Westling took time out of her schedule modelling for the likes of Prada, Céline and McQueen to hit the open roads of Arizona with her good pal - and fellow model - Molly Bair.
+Major model Natalie Westling took time out of her schedule modeling for the likes of Prada, Céline and McQueen to hit the open roads of Arizona with her good pal -- and fellow model -- Molly Bair.
 As the pair cross the flat lands, gorges, mountains and canyons of Natalie's home state, they come across everyone from cowgirls-cum-beauty-queens to hippy mystics and find out what it means to be an American woman in 2016.
-We in turn discover that Natalie "excelled in lunch" at school, that she wants to work with dead bodies and that skateboarding is her yoga.
+We in turn discover that Natalie "excelled in lunch" at school, that she wants to work with dead bodies, and that skateboarding is her yoga.

 You took Molly to check out your home state of Arizona.
 How was it seeing it through her eyes?

-Would you say you're a tomboy/dress like a dude?
+Would you say you're a tomboy and dress like a dude?
 What is it you love about that look?

-This video was a chance to travel in a way that you don't get to when you're modelling.
+This video was a chance to travel in a way that you don't get to when you're modeling.
 How did that feel?

 You're speaking with women who are doing things differently, but can today's American woman really be anything she wants to be?